Odesa catacombs

-The Odesa catacombs are a labyrinth-like network of tunnels located under the city of Odesa and its outskirts in Ukraine, that are mostly (over 90%) the result of stone mining, particularly coquina.
+The Odesa catacombs (Одеські катакомби) are a labyrinth-like network of tunnels located under the city of Odesa and its outskirts in Ukraine, that are mostly (over 90%) the result of stone mining, particularly coquina.
 The system of Odesa Catacombs consists of a network of basements, bunkers, drainage tunnels and storm drains as well as natural caves.

 The catacombs are on three levels and reach a depth of 60 m below sea level.
 It is one of the world's largest urban labyrinths, running up to 2,500 km.
 Parts were used as air-raid shelters during World War II.
 Part of the tunnels, only under the city, were turned into bomb shelters in the Cold War.
 Such bomb shelters supposed to be refuge for civilians in case of nuclear strike or gas attack.

 In the 19th century, most houses in Odesa were built of limestone that was mined nearby.
 According to urban legend, these mines were abandoned and later used and widened by local smugglers who created a labyrinth of tunnels and hid treasure beneath Odesa.
 Many of the tunnels have been filled up with earth, concrete or sand by construction companies, and are no longer accessible.